GK230/MyWardrobe/README.md

   * Mix and match uploaded items in onscreen mirror as desired
   * Add new items to your digital wardrobe and also delete them

-## Improvements
-I think the Ui could be improved, with more modern CSS.
+I think the UI could be improved, with more modern CSS.

-## Upcoming features
-I would build a favourites system, so users could pick and unpick their favourite items.
+In future, I would build a favourites system, so users could pick and unpick their favourite items.
 Also some AR/VR would be great - Users could see themselves on the catwalk wearing potential outfits - no need to try on clothes again!

 ## Background: